 We have no idea about the origin of this word name, but it’s probably believed to mean ‘see.’
 Kalinda Ashton, the award-winning author of Melbourne, is its most famous namesake.
 This moniker has also made to Hollywood.
 Kalinda was the name of a character in the television series “The Good Wife”.

-Australian aborigines often use names that refer to their geography.
+There are several Aboriginal names that refer to their geography.
 One such name is Allora, which is the name of a town in Queensland.
 It’s making a fresh alternative to the Hebrew name, “the Lord is my light’.

 Koorie or Korrie is inspired by the name of a place in Victoria and New South Whales.
 We think Koori would make an appealing nickname or middle name.